OpenChemistry/tomviz/acquisition/devops/README.md

 # Deploying a source adapter

-If there server is started in dev model source adapter can be deployed remotely using a JSON-RPC method.
+If the server is started in dev model a source adapter can be deployed remotely using a JSON-RPC method.

 The server can be started in development mode using the following command: